andrepardini/AWSHPC/README.md

 ## **Next Steps**
 ✅ Deploy and test the cluster
 ✅ Document any issues and improvements
-✅ Record a demo video for portfolio showcase
+✅ Demo video for portfolio?

 ---
 This repository serves as a **complete AWS HPC cluster management project**, demonstrating expertise in **AWS, HPC, Kubernetes, ML workloads, and system troubleshooting**. 🚀